nickltang/Help-Me/README.md

    * User can sign in.
 * Send a new status.
    * User can set a mental health status.
+   * User can sync contacts.
    * User can share status with friends & family.
 * Settings
-   * User can sync contacts.
+   * User can update profile picture
-   * User can share location.
+   * User can log out

 ### 3. Navigation